dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 Make sure that the states for UI elements are not dependend on the last state it was left at in the editor.
 A designer might not know that for the correct work of the game this, that and that elements on the canvas should be turned on and those other twenty-five turned off.
 This situation is prone to human error, because even a programmer himself, given big enough number of elements can forget what should be in which state.
 This practice leads to unnecessary bugs and a lot of time lost.

-20.  **Your product can't end up being bad if you have perfected every step** </br>
+20.  **Your product can't end up bad if you have perfected every step** </br>
 Just think about creating a great product won't necesseraly bring you there.
 Try increasing quality of every part, every step of your project and only then you can expect to succeed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjg0Nzg2NjA1LC0xMzkxMjYwNzIzLC0xMz
+eyJoaXN0b3J5IjpbLTg3NzE4ODcyMiwtMTM5MTI2MDcyMywtMT
-c2MTgyMjM0LC04NzI4Nzk1ODAsLTMwNzI0NzQxMCwtMTk1MTUy
+M3NjE4MjIzNCwtODcyODc5NTgwLC0zMDcyNDc0MTAsLTE5NTE1
-MTU3NCwtMjA2NDM4OTQxMywtODYwMzgzMjkyLC0xOTAxMzY4NT
+MjE1NzQsLTIwNjQzODk0MTMsLTg2MDM4MzI5MiwtMTkwMTM2OD
-IsMTAwOTg2ODgwMCwtNjM3MTgxMTE2LDIwNjU5ODMwNDIsLTQ3
+UyLDEwMDk4Njg4MDAsLTYzNzE4MTExNiwyMDY1OTgzMDQyLC00
-MzU1OTMxNSwyNDUxNzY5NTYsMjAyODUxNzg5NSwyMDUyODAzMz
+NzM1NTkzMTUsMjQ1MTc2OTU2LDIwMjg1MTc4OTUsMjA1MjgwMz
-YsLTY2NDQwNzM0NywyMDI3NTEwMzE4LDgxMzQ3OTA1NiwyMTIz
+M2LC02NjQ0MDczNDcsMjAyNzUxMDMxOCw4MTM0NzkwNTYsMjEy
-NjAzMTIzXX0=
+MzYwMzEyM119
 -->